CritFailMods/Icarus-Mods/README.md

 * Shengong O2 tank and canteen come pre-filled and replenish in between missions
 _______________________________________________________________________________________________________________________________________________________________________

-**Envirosuits**
+**Golden Underoos (envirosuits)**
-* All envirosuits now have 4 module slots
+* All envirosuits now have at least 4 module slots
 * All envirosuits have a Food Slot
-* Larkwell envirosuit have stamina stats added
+* Stats tweaked/added to all suits (extra resistances, extra inventory slots, etc.)
 _______________________________________________________________________________________________________________________________________________________________________

 **Modules & Backpacks (AND now the Buffalo Cart)**